 Anya was still scowling.
 "She got to see his room.
 Nobody gets to see that.
 It's so unfair."

-He had learned not to argue with her when she was ranting.
+He'd learned not to argue with her when she was ranting.
 "It really is, An.
 You knew him way longer."

 She smiled gratefully.
 "I love it when you side with me, Xander."